 The course will meet during two class periods per day and include dancing, discussion, small group work, observation, and practice calling.

 This course will encourage self-reflection, and will include critique and the opportunity to support and be supported by a cohort.
 Dancers should sign up for this class with a genuine desire to learn new things, take risks in a supported environment, and try different ways of teaching and calling.
 By the end of this course, you will have developed a set of personal goals for your teaching, and crafted a plan to achieve them.

-The course is geared toward dancers with at least 3 years of regular ECD attendance.
-It is limited to 12 people, with preference given to those who live in communities without a formal apprenticeship program and/or with limited mentoring available.
+The course is geared toward dancers with at least 3 years of regular ECD attendance and is limited to 12.
+If the course is oversubscribed on March 16, preference will be given to those who live in communities without a formal apprenticeship program and/or with limited mentoring available.
 There can also be some preference to applicants supported by their local community.
 Strong indicators for CDSS are our Group Priority and Matching Scholarship processes, where a CDSS affiliate vouches for a participant and may offer some scholarship, asking CDSS to match that amount (www.cdss.org/support-services/insurance-group-services/priority-matching-scholarships).
 This is a statement by people who know the individual, that the person is deserving of assistance and would benefit the local community by attending camp.
 That can count highly in this and in our scholarship considerations.